How to Choose the Right AI Receptionist for Your Dental Office (2026 Buying Guide)

 FAQs About AI Receptionists for Dental Offices

-AI receptionists typically handle appointment inquiries, office hours questions, basic insurance prompts, and call routing.
-Complex clinical or emotional conversations usually require human staff.
+AI receptionists handle appointment inquiries, office hours questions, basic insurance prompts, and call routing.
+They work best on repetitive, predictable requests.
+Complex clinical questions, emotionally distressed callers, or anything requiring judgment or chart access should go to a human staff member immediately.

 How do I choose the right AI receptionist for my dental office?